Biamanga National Park: 20th century

-Extensive logging was taking place in the area up until the 1970s, and in 1967 some of the rock was blasted with dynamite in the interests of improving television reception, and a television transmitter tower for WIN-4 was built on the mountain.
-After concerns had been raised by local people, the NSW Government set up an advisory committee in 1977 to investigate the woodchipping industry and in the same year 1977 Guboo Ted Thomas, a Yuin elder, led a protest against the destruction of the forest on Mumbulla Mountain.
+Extensive logging was taking place in the area up until the 1970s, and in 1967 some rock was blasted with dynamite in the interests of improving television reception, and a television transmitter tower for WIN-4 was built on the mountain.
+After concerns had been raised by local people, the NSW Government set up an advisory committee in 1977 to investigate the woodchipping industry.
+In the same year, Guboo Ted Thomas, a Yuin elder, led a protest against the destruction of the forest on Mumbulla Mountain.
 On 15 July 1980, the government of New South Wales declared an area of around 7,540 ha an "Aboriginal place" and a "Protected Archaeological Area" under the National Parks and Wildlife Act 1974 (NSW).

 The park was proclaimed in 1994 and extended in 1997.

 21st century

-Further protests against logging activities took place in 2010.
+Further protests against logging activities occurred in 2010.

-On 30 November 2021 Mumballa Mountain was ascribed the dual name of Biamanga.
+On 30 November 2021, Mumballa Mountain was ascribed the dual name of Biamanga.